containers/ai-lab-recipes/recipes/natural_language_processing/summarizer/README.md

 ## Try the summarizer application

-Podman desktop [AI Lab extension](https://github.com/containers/podman-desktop-extension-ai-lab) includes this application as a sample recipe.
-Choose `Recipes Catalog` -> `Summarizer` to launch from the AI Lab extension in podman desktop.

-There are also published images to try out this application as a local pod without the need to build anything yourself.
+The [Podman Desktop](https://podman-desktop.io) [AI Lab Extension](https://github.com/containers/podman-desktop-extension-ai-lab) includes this recipe among others.
+To try it out, open `Recipes Catalog` -> `Summarizer` and follow the instructions to start the application.

-Start a local pod by running the following from this directory:
+If you prefer building and running the application from terminal, please run the following commands from this directory.

+First, build application's meta data and run the generated Kubernetes YAML which will spin up a Pod along with a number of containers:
 ```
 make quadlet
 podman kube play build/summarizer.yaml
 ```

-To monitor this application running as a local pod, run:
+The Pod is named `summarizer`, so you may use [Podman](https://podman.io) to manage the Pod and its containers:
 ```
 podman pod list
 podman ps
 ```

-And, to stop the application:
+To stop and remove the Pod, run:
 ```
 podman pod stop summarizer
 podman pod rm summarizer
 ```

-After the pod is running, refer to the section below to [interact with the summarizer application](#interact-with-the-ai-application).
+Once the Pod is running, please refer to the section below to [interact with the summarizer application](#interact-with-the-ai-application).

 # Build the Application